-Each device may choose whether the MAC sublayer is to enable its receiver during idle periods.
-During these idle periods, the MAC sublayer shall still service transceiver task requests from the next higher layer.
+Each PD may choose whether the MAC sublayer is to enable its receiver during idle mode.
+During these idle mode, the MAC sublayer shall still service transceiver task requests from the next higher layer.
 A transceiver task shall be defined as a transmission request with acknowledgment reception, if required, or a reception request.
-On completion of each transceiver task, the MAC sublayer shall request that the PHY enables or disables its receiver, depending on the values of macBeaconOrder and macRxOnWhenIdle.
-If macBeaconOrder is less than 15, the value of macRxOnWhenIdle shall be considered relevant only during idle periods of the CAP of the incoming superframe.
-If macBeaconOrder is equal to 15, the value of macRxOnWhenIdle shall be considered relevant at all times.
+On completion of each transceiver task, the MAC sublayer shall request that the PHY enables or disables its receiver, depending on the values of macRxOn.

-Due to the nature of radio communications, a device with its receiver enabled will be able to receive and decode transmissions from all devices complying with this standard that are currently operating on the same channel and are in its radio communications range, along with interference from other sources.
+Due to the nature of radio communications, a PD with its receiver enabled will be able to receive and decode transmissions from all PDs complying with this standard that are currently operating on the same channel and are in its radio communications range, along with interference from other sources.
 The MAC sublayer shall, therefore, be able to filter incoming frames and present only the frames that are of interest to the upper layers.

-For the first level of filtering, the MAC sublayer shall discard all received frames that do not contain a correct value in their FCS field in the MFR, as described in 5.2.1.9.
+For the first level of filtering, the MAC sublayer shall discard all received frames that do not contain a correct value in their Frame Check Sequence (FCS) field in the MFR, as described in TBD.
 The FCS field shall be verified on reception by recalculating the purported FCS over the MHR and MAC payload of the received frame and by subsequently comparing this value with the received FCS field.
 The FCS field of the received frame shall be considered to be correct if these values are the same and incorrect otherwise.

 The second level of filtering shall be dependent on whether the MAC sublayer is currently operating in promiscuous mode.
 In promiscuous mode, the MAC sublayer shall pass all frames received after the first filter directly to the upper layers without applying any more filtering or processing.
 The MAC sublayer shall be in promiscuous mode if macPromiscuousMode is set to TRUE.